-The bickering escalates as the pair struggle with the worst aspects of parenting - the child refusing to eat, infantile regurgitation, foul nappies, the Wiggles etc. - but their mutual love for the child is drawing them closer, despite the presence of a handsome doctor.

-The movie a bit too long and the ending is pure Hollywood hokum, but for the most part the geniality of the cast and the smooth direction carry the day.
+The bickering escalates as the pair struggle with the worst aspects of parenting - the child refusing to eat, infantile regurgitation, foul nappies, the the ending is pure Hollywood hokum, but for the most part the geniality of the cast and the smooth direction carry the day.
 When Holly and Messer eventually locked lips at the preview I attended there was a small outbreak of applause from the (mostly female) audience - a fair sign that the movie hit its target.